Optimizing The Getup - Part 7: Standing

-I mean, how difficult can it be to simply stand up from a half-kneeling stance?
+How difficult can it be to simply stand up from a half-kneeling stance?

 To be fair, it’s not necessarily that complicated.
 However as StrongFirst reminds us, strength is a skill that can be taught.

-My goal with today’s post is to show you the skills you can use to optimize your transition from half-kneeling to standing.
+The goal with today’s post is to show you the skills you can use to optimize your transition from half-kneeling to standing.

 In the process you’ll be able to enjoy the true meaning of life – putting heavy weight over your head!